Assassination of Robert F. Kennedy: Background

 The 1968 presidential campaign has been referred to as one of the most volatile campaigns in American history.
 There was strong opposition to the ongoing Vietnam War; and it was a period of social unrest, with riots in major cities.
 Allard K. Lowenstein, a Democratic politician, organized a "Dump Johnson" movement to prevent Johnson's nomination as the presidential candidate, and asked Kennedy to run instead.
 Kennedy refused, asserting that he did not want to split the Democratic Party.
-Eugene McCarthy, a senator from Minnesota, then emerged as the leader of the "Dump Johnson" movement and entered several state presidential primaries.
+Eugene McCarthy, a U.S. senator from Minnesota, then emerged as the leader of the "Dump Johnson" movement and entered several state presidential primaries.
 In late January 1968, the Tet Offensive in Vietnam, in the view of historian Lloyd Gardner, "shattered hopes that the war could be won within a reasonable period of time—if ever—and broke open the cracks in the Democratic coalition".

-On March 12, 1968, in the New Hampshire Democratic primary election, McCarthy nearly defeated Johnson with 42 percent to Johnson's 49 percent of the votes.
+On March 12, 1968, in the New Hampshire Democratic primary, McCarthy nearly defeated Johnson with 42 percent to Johnson's 49 percent of the votes.
 Four days later, Kennedy announced his presidential campaign.
 On March 31, Johnson announced that he would not seek the presidency.
 Four days later, civil rights activist Martin Luther King Jr. was assassinated, leading to further riots in several cities.
-The same day, Kennedy gave a speech in Indianapolis, Indiana, saying:
+The same day, Kennedy gave a speech in Indianapolis, saying:

 What we need in the United States is not division; what we need in the United States is not hatred; what we need in the United States is not violence and lawlessness, but is love, and wisdom, and compassion toward one another, and a feeling of justice toward those who still suffer within our country, whether they be white or whether they be black. ... let us dedicate ourselves to what the Greeks wrote so many years ago: to tame the savageness of man and make gentle the life of this world.
 Let us dedicate ourselves to that, and say a prayer for our country and for our people.